W$^+$W$^-$ boson pair production in proton-proton collisions at $\sqrt{s} =$ 13 TeV: The W+W- cross section measurements

 \subsection{Fiducial cross sections}

 The sequential cut analysis is used to obtain fiducial cross sections.
 The definition of the fiducial region is similar to the requirements described in Section~\ref{sec:selectionTA} above.
-At the generator level, there must be two prompt leptons (electrons or muons) with $\pt>20\GeV$ and $\abs{\eta}<2.5$.
+The generated event record must contain two prompt leptons (electrons or muons) with $\pt>20\GeV$ and $\abs{\eta}<2.5$.
 Decay products of $\tau$ leptons are not considered part of the signal in this definition of the fiducial region.
-Other kinematic requirements are applied: $\mll>20\GeV$, $\qT>30\GeV$, and $\ptmiss>20\GeV$ (where \ptmiss is defined by the kinematics of the neutrinos emitted in the \PW\ boson decays).
+Other kinematic requirements are applied: $\mll>20\GeV$, $\qT>30\GeV$, and $\ptmiss>20\GeV$ (where \ptmiss is calculated using the momenta of the neutrinos emitted in the \PW\ boson decays).
 When categorizing events with zero or more jets, a jet is defined using stable particles but not neutrinos.
 For the baseline measurements, the jets must have $\pt>30\GeV$ and $\abs{\eta} < 4.5$ and be separated from each of the two leptons by $\Delta R > 0.4$.

 The fiducial cross section is obtained by means of a simultaneous fit to the DF and SF, 0- and 1-jet final states.
 The measured value is $\sigmafidTA = 1.529 \pm 0.020\stat \pm 0.069\syst \pm 0.028\thy \pm 0.041\lum\pb = 1.529 \pm 0.087\pb$, which agrees well with the theoretical value $\sigma_{\text{NNLO}}^{\text{fid}} = 1.531 \pm 0.043\pb$.
 These values are corrected to the fiducial region with all jet multiplicities.